 From 1984 through 1986 at least 30 defendants were convicted of child sex abuse and related charges and sentenced to long prison terms in a series of inter-related cases in Kern County, California, and an additional 8 defendants accepted plea bargains that kept them out of prison.
-Over time, 20 of the defendants who were sentenced to prison were exonerated, the earliest in 1991 the latest in 2005.
+Over time, 20 of the defendants who were sentenced to prison were exonerated, the earliest in 1991 and the latest in 2008.
 In most of these exonerations the children who had testified that they had been abused recanted their testimony.
 In all of the exonerations there was evidence that the complaining witnesses – some as young as four years old – had been coerced or persuaded by the authorities to make false accusations.

 The Kern County cases are the oldest and largest of several groups of prosecutions that occurred in a wave of child sex abuse hysteria that swept through the country in the 1980s and early 1990s.
 Some (but not all) of these cases included allegations of satanic rituals.
 Many focused on day care centers.
 Nationally, there have been dozens of exonerations in child sex abuse hysteria cases.

 John Stoll first fell under suspicion on June 10, 1984, when his ex-wife, Ann Karlan, called the Kern County Sheriff's Department and said she believed that on a recent visit with Stoll, their 6-year-old son Jed had been molested by Grant Self